thanasissot/dm-project/orders/README.md

-sent request to get Address for shipping sent request to get Customer sent request to get Card (customer credit card data?) sent request to get Items data (quantity + price for each in Cart)
+sent request to get Address for shipping sent request to get Customer sent request to get Card (customer credit card data?) sent request to get Items data (quantity + price for each in sotiroglou.athanasios.microservices.cartsq.Cart)

 calculate total cost
 request to Payments to make sure they've paid